cchauche/postman-pokemon/README.md

-# Postman Workshop Pokemon API
+# Post-mon Workshop
-### This repo is designed to be used for a workshop to teach students how to use [Postman](https://www.postman.com/).
+### This repo is designed to be used for a workshop to teach students how to use [Postman](https://www.postman.com/)

-## Before The Workshop
+## Before Attending The Workshop
-- Please sign up for an account at [Postman](https://www.postman.com/).
+- Please sign up for an account at [Postman](https://www.postman.com/)
-- Download and install the [Postman Desktop](https://www.postman.com/downloads/) app for your system.
+- Download and install the [Postman Desktop](https://www.postman.com/downloads/) app for your system
   * *If you prefer not to download the app you may use Postman's web interface*
 - Clone this repo to your local machine